Kiruthiha13/python-credit-risk-analysis/README.md

 ## Project Overview

-This project was completed as part of the **JPMorgan Chase Quantitative Research Job Simulation** on Forage.

 This project focuses on credit risk analysis using borrower-level loan data.
 The objective is to develop techniques for estimating the **Probability of Default (PD)** and to transform numerical FICO scores into categorical credit ratings that can be used in machine learning models.

 The project consists of two tasks: